Georgia moves to ban abortions after 20-week gestation

-ATLANTA (Reuters) - Most abortions in Georgia would be prohibited if the fetus is more than 20 weeks old under a bill passed by the state legislature that now awaits the signature of Republican Governor Nathan Deal, authorities said on Friday.
+ATLANTA, March 30 (Reuters) - Most abortions in the U.S. state of Georgia would be prohibited if the fetus is more than 20 weeks old under a bill passed by the state legislature that now awaits the signature of Republican Governor Nathan Deal.

 Georgia already prohibits most abortions starting in the third trimester.
-But lawmakers backed tighter restrictions in the bill approved on Thursday night, moving to join six other states in banning abortions at 20 weeks, in the second trimester.
+But lawmakers in the Republican-controlled House and Senate backed tighter restrictions in the bill approved on Thursday night, moving to join six other states in banning abortions at 20 weeks, in the second trimester.

 He said the new limit was based on assertions, considered spurious by some reproductive health experts, that a fetus can feel pain after 20 weeks’ gestation.